usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 ---

-## Assessment and Grading Guidance
+## Assessment and grading guidance

 ### Overview

 The DITAP refresh reimagines assessment strategy to reflect modern adult learning principles.
 Rather than checking boxes, assessments build confidence through practice, feedback, and reflection while helping learners apply course concepts to real-world work.

-Our assessment design is grounded in The Learning-Transfer Evaluation Model (LTEM)), which moves beyond attendance and knowledge recall to measure decision-making, performance in realistic settings, and the foundation for on-the-job transfer and organizational impact.
+Our assessment design is grounded in The Learning-Transfer Evaluation Model (LTEM), which moves beyond attendance and knowledge recall to measure decision-making, performance in realistic settings, and the foundation for on-the-job transfer and organizational impact.

 **Vendor Flexibility**: Vendors have discretion to adapt their assessment strategy to their delivery format, learner needs, and agency-specific contexts while maintaining DITAP's core learning objectives.